 It is normal to have issues with your skateboards, such as strange noises or squeaky skateboard trucks.
 They happen with skateboards either just freshly out of the box or after extended use.
 What we should do is find out the reasons for the noise and fix it.

-So, why is my skateboard so loud?, you might ask.
+So, why is my skateboard so loud?
+You might ask.
 You just need to assess your skateboard.
-It could be from dry bearings, unstable washers, flat-spotting on the wheels, damaged pivot cup and bushings, or loose screws.
+It could be from dry bearings, unstable washers, flat-spotting on the wheels, damaged pivot cups and bushings, or loose screws.

 Table of Contents